danilyanedo7/starter-hugo-academic/content/home/experience.md

     company: BRIN Republik Indonesia
     company_url: 'https://www.brin.go.id'
     company_logo: org-brin
-    location: Indonesia
+    location: Bogor, Indonesia
     date_start: '2021-07-01'
     date_end: '2021-09-01'
     description: |2-
-        * As a student intern in the bioprocess laboratory, I worked on evaluating microalgae growth medium and performed data visualization.
-        * During my internship in the bioprocess laboratory, I contributed to the evaluation of microalgae growth medium and presented the findings through data visualization.
+        * During my internship in the bioprocess laboratory, I contributed to the evaluation of microalgae growth medium of Coellastrella sp. and presented the findings through data visualization.
-        * While interning in the bioprocess laboratory, I was involved in evaluating microalgae growth medium and using data visualization to present the results.
-I was also a semi-finalist in the APEC YES Challenge.
+        * While interning in the bioprocess laboratory, I was involved in international competition and became a semi-finalist in the APEC YES Challenge.

   - title: Pre-Internship Student